HN-Le/Impact-Assessment-Tool/README.md

 3) Make sure the survey questions from the mWater exports are exactly the same as generated from the tool otherwise it will not be processed

-DO NOT OVERWRITE OLD PROJECT IF ITS IN THE CLOUD